Translate

 As previously stated, God could have ended evil in the garden.
 But he didn't.
 He allowed history to play out as it has according to his will.
 If God allowed for billions of years to pass before the creation of man, who are we to challenge his methods?

 God is absolutely sovereign and in complete control of his creation–no matter how old or young the universe might be.
 His sovereignty is not dependent on the age of the universe.
 To argue such would be to lessen one's view of God by limiting him and his divine attributes in direct proportion to the age of his creation.
-This also creates a false dichotomy wherein one is forced to choose between belief in a sovereign, personal God or a deistic God based solely on the age of the universe; a young universe equals a powerful, sovereign God whereas an old university equals an impotent God, who is all but absent from his creation.
+This also creates a false dichotomy wherein one is forced to choose between belief in a sovereign, personal God or a deistic God based solely on the age of the universe; a young universe equals a powerful, sovereign God whereas an old universe equals an impotent God, who is all but absent from his creation.

 All that to say, belief in an old earth does not (or at least should not) change one's view of God's character, providence, or divine nature.
-Likewise an old earth does not threaten the core doctrines of Christian theology or the gospel message.
+Likewise, an old earth does not threaten the core doctrines of Christian theology or the gospel message.
 The theological foundation of the Genesis creation account is that God created the universe.
 The particulars of how and when he created remain open to discussion.
 The most important thing to remember is that it was God who created.

 Sunday, December 19, 2021